jasononeil/mdown/README.md

 TODO, Issues & Contributing
 ---------------------------

  * Stop ignoring testULWithParagraphs() and testOLWithParagraphs().
-These tests are failing, and I am ignoring them for now.
+These tests are failing on all targets, and I am ignoring them for now.
+ * Look into why Neko and CPP are failing some tests.
+In particular:
+ 	* Nested blockquotes
+ 	* Code Indentation
+ 	* Inline code spans inside a list item
  * Test on PHP, Java, C#
  * Make a haxelib command line tool to convert a static file.